 Concerning firms' market orientation and culture, observable evidences show an external focus combined with focus on stability.
-The external focus by Nigerian banks often indicates that identifying patterns and trends in the marketplace without focusing on processes and controls to execute systems, organizational strategies; have manifested strategic weakness which amounted to poor orientation.
-The danger for the bank is that the bank lacked the controls or infrastructure necessary to sustain or manage its growth hence these defects translate to customer dissatisfaction.
-The focus on stability indicates that the bank has strong systems, structures and processes in place and can operate with machine-like precision, meaning that it can excel at operations and the impressive execution of a plan (Agboola, 2001).
+The external focus by Nigerian banks often indicates that identifying patterns and trends in the marketplace without focusing on systems, processes and controls to execute organizational strategies; have manifested strategic weakness which amounted to poor orientation.
+The danger for the bank is that the bank lacked the controls improved relationship with customers and assisted in solving basic operational and planning problems.
+IT is also directly impacting on customer satisfaction locally in time saving, error rate reduction, enhanced management decision making, and improved speed of service delivery as perceived by the bank workers and or infrastructure necessary to sustain or manage its growth hence these defects translate to customer dissatisfaction.
+The focus on stability indicates that the bank has strong systems, structures and processes in place and can operate with machine-like precision, impressive execution of a plan ??
+Agboola, 2001).
 Thus in a stable marketplace, the bank should be able to outperform their competitors, but the case is that once the marketplace starts to change and competitors' pressures emerge, banks begin to have difficult time responding to the changes due to their strict adherence to rules, regulations, and bureaucracy.
 The bank might become victim of their own success as much time and energy is expended protecting the status quo at the expense of meeting changing customer, product or service requirements in a turbulent market situation.
 In fact, many banks in Nigeria went bankrupt and were merged in 2005 due to this, and it is still unclear whether this was part of what caused global financial system collapse of the century since banks all over the world operate under similar conditions (Soludo, 2010).
 If banks in Nigeria should be customer oriented then adaptability dimension is a loophole in successful implementation of bank's strategy, because it is the measure of the market orientation level at the bank.
 In power industry, it is monopoly; a situation that has presented their service delivery with very unserious commitment.
 The consequence of poor market orientation is always customers' dissatisfaction.